xbill82/luca-marchesini.com/README.md

 also available on [Dafont](http://www.dafont.com/fr/belta.font).

 ### Marionette.js and the client-side MVC pattern
 There's no real point in using an MVC js library in a non-data-driven website like this one.
-Content is very simple the user doesn't really interact with data.
+Content is very simple and the user doesn't really interact with data.
 The separation of concerns proper to MVC patterns can be implemented server-side (in the way J2EE, Symfony and many other frameworks do) so, why bothering the client with a library like Marionette.js?

 Well, because it's **hype** and I wanted to practice with it.
 No other point.